kurotu/VRCQuestTools/Website/docs/references/components/platform-component-remover.md

 # Platform Component Remover

 Set whether to remove the component depending on the build platform.
+To override the platform to a specific one, use the [VQT Platform Target Settings](./platform-target-settings) component.

 :::info
 This component requires Non-Destructive Modular Framework (NDMF).
 :::

 ## Properties

-### Build Target

-Select the build platform to apply.
-Use `Auto` to automatically determine based on Unity's target platform settings.

 ### Component Settings